astronomer/astro-sdk/REFERENCE.md

 from airflow.models import DAG from pandas import DataFrame

-from astro import sql as aql
-from astro import dataframe as df from astro.sql.table import Table
+from astro-sdk-python import sql as aql from astro-sdk-python import dataframe as df from astro-sdk-python.sql.table import Table

 default_args = {
     "owner": "airflow",